tommy-khc/creating_art_by_neural_style_transfer_in_deep_learning/README.md

 This project is applying the style of drawing from one art piece to another by a deep learning algorithm in Python.

 ## Motivation
-When I was in the final year of university, I wanted to write a program to have a visually taste of the power of deep leanring.
+In 2019, I was in the final year of university and wanted to write a program to have a visually taste of the power of deep leanring.

 ## Features